Strictly Come Dancing star reveals cancer diagnosis aged 32

 The Strictly Come Dancing star, 32, said she received the diagnosis “last week” and described it as “another hurdle” in her life.

-Speaking to Hello! magazine, Dowden said: “I’ve been through quite a lot in my life and this is another hurdle.
+Speaking to Hello!magazine, Dowden said: “I’ve been through quite a lot in my life and this is another hurdle.

 “But if I’m positive and strong, I’ve got a really good chance of getting back out on the dance floor as soon as possible.”

 Dowden also suffers from Crohn’s disease, a lifelong condition where parts of the digestive system become inflamed.
-She campaigns for awareness around Crohn’s and released a BBC documentary about living with the disease in 2020.
+She campaigns for awareness around Crohn’s and released a BBC documentary Strictly Amy: Crohn’s and Me about living with the disease in 2020.

 She pointed towards her work around raising awareness of Crohn’s and said she hopes to “do the same” with breast cancer.